deathtothecorporation/plunder-docs/overview/overview.md

 ### Closures and Supercombinators

-[The Lambda Calculus](https://en.wikipedia.org/wiki/Lambda\_calculus) provides a formalism which would we could use to "persist" a function.
-But there are two problems with using the lambda calculus directly:
+[The Lambda Calculus](https://en.wikipedia.org/wiki/Lambda\_calculus) provides a formalism which would we could use to serialize and then persist a function.
+But there is a problem with using the lambda calculus directly: If you don't use an environment that tracks free variables, it is inefficient; but if you do use an environment, you've introduced implicit state.

-1. It's an inefficient representation and thus not ideal for use in production systems.
-2. It assumes an environment that tracks free variables.

-`#2` is a problem because we want to be able to easily write to and read from disk without any risk that there are free variables or assumed environment.\
+We want to be able to easily write to and read from disk without any risk that there are free variables or assumed environment.\
-In order to deal with that, we must store _closures_.
-We want to store functions _together with their arguments_.
-That is: their entire environment.
+In order to deal with that apparent contradiction, we must store _closures_.
+We want to store functions _together with their environment_.

-The name for a function with zero free variables and no environment is a _supercombinator_.\
+The name for a function with zero free variables and no environment is a [_supercombinator_](https://wiki.haskell.org/Super_combinator).\
-PLAN is a data structure for supercombinators (and it's supercombinators, recursively, all the way down).
+PLAN is a data structure for supercombinators.
 Every function will always have all the context it could possibly need because they're all closures.

-When everything is speaking PLAN, all levels of the system agree on the representation of closures; on-disk and in-memory during execution.
+With PLAN at the bottom of the system, the same data structure is used on-disk and in-memory during execution.
+As a data structure, PLAN strikes a balance between:

+- Human readability
+- Candidacy for functional compile target
+- Good memory representation
+- Good on-disk representation

+Other systems present alternative approaches for optimizing _one_ (or maybe two) of the above, but we believe PLAN is the best solution for accomplishing _all of the above_ well.
+Other systems solve each of these in isolation, which necessitates complicated transitions between specialized formats.
+That is obviated with PLAN, allowing the user more direct control over the system and "proximity to the metal" without loss of expressivity or performance.

 ### PLAN